navinc22/navinc22/README.md

 # Hi there 👋

+* 😎 My name is Navin Chandniya.
-- 🛠️ I’m currently working on a Native Android Application.
+* 🛠️ I’m currently working on a native android development.
-- ⚡ Fun fact: I love waatching Anime.
+* 🐧 Linux > Windows

 ## Find me on:
 * [LinkedIn](https://www.linkedin.com/in/navinchandniya)